siddharth2610/Data-Project/README.md

-# Siddharth Ganeriwala submission for Manual AE Data Challenge
+#Submission for Manual AE Data Challenge
+### By Siddharth Ganeriwala

 ## Overview